 The $199 Producer edition unlocks all audio and time manipulation features, making it a fully functional DAW, but misses out on most of the major synths made by IL.
 The Signature bundle is $299 and adds some plugins like the NewTone pitch and time editor.
-And finally, there’s the Everything bundle, at a whopping $899, includes a huge amount of content, all of ILs additional plugins like the Harmor additive synth, Sakura string modeled synth, Toxic Biohazard FM/subtractive synth and video player support too.
+And finally, there’s the Everything bundle, at a whopping $899, includes a huge amount of content, all of ILs additional plugins like the Harmor additive synth, Sakura string modeled synth, Toxic Biohazard FM/subtractive synth, and video player support too.
 While these prices may seem a tad higher, FL is one of the few DAWs to offer lifetime updates.
-Which means it’s essentially a one time buy for ALL of FLs future updates.
+This means it’s essentially a one time buy for ALL of FLs future updates.
 Makes this quite a good value for money DAW, I must say.

 My Review: At the outset, let’s talk about some fundamental differences between FL Studio and most other DAWs.
 Every sample, audio clip, or VST instrument within FL is independent of the mixer, with the routing of channels to the mixer completely in the hands of the user.
 FLs interface can also feel a bit disorienting to traditional DAW users who may be used to seeing all the information upfront in a console-like fashion, but it is heavily conducive to loop-based production and making big, musical transitions like build-ups or drops.